Pupil Premium and Recovery Premium

-For the 2021-22 academic year, the funding also takes account of the Recovery Premium which is being paid to school's to help mitigate the negative impacts of the coronavirus pandemic on learning and outcomes for children.
+For the 2022-23 academic year, the funding also took account of the Recovery Premium which is being paid to school's to help mitigate the negative impacts of the coronavirus pandemic on learning and outcomes for children.

-Whilst the allocation is determined on this basis, it is not ring-fenced to those children.
+Whilst the funding allocation is determined by the criteria set out above, it is not ring-fenced to specific individual children.
 The DfE has given schools the freedom to use the Pupil Premium/Recovery Premium as they see fit based upon their knowledge of pupil needs.
 The school must be able to demonstrate that the specific needs of the identified pupils have been addressed and how this funding is being used to combat and compensate for disadvantage in academic attainment/progress and wider aspects of school life.

 The targeted and strategic use of Pupil Premium/Recovery Premium will help us to achieve our vision and improve outcomes for all pupils in both their learning and other aspects of their growth and development, particularly for those pupils from more disadvantaged backgrounds.

 In deciding how to use the Pupil Premium/Recovery Premium funding, the school will:

 - Ensure that funding allocated to our school is used solely for its intended purpose.